JFT is a PCB

 "You Don't Ever Have to Be Alone Again."

 Who We Are

 JFT Recovery and Veterans Support Services is a 501(c)3 non-profit organization devoted to offering safe, structured, and compassionate housing, fellowship, and recovery resources to anyone in need.
 We also provide certified recovery specialist training, continuing education credits, and advocacy for the entire Central Pennsylvania recovery community.
 JFT operates a Community Center in Lemoyne, which provides substance use disorder education, resources, and referrals to those seeking treatment.
-And, we maintain two recovery houses—one for males in Lemoyne and the other for female veterans in Harrisburg.
+And, we maintain a recovery house—one for males in Lemoyne.

 JFT Fed & Clothed A lot of People Over the Holidays;